The Yelp Brand Guidelines were a collaboration with designer Andrew Yee. The PDF version can be found here.

 Yelp Foundation Gives Local

-Brief: Create a web campaign to encourage Yelp employees to vote for local charities to earn grants of up to $5,000.
+Objective: Create a web campaign to encourage Yelp employees to vote for local charities to earn grants of up to $5,000.

-Brief: Write a script that can be used to create artistic visuals.
+Objective: Write a script that can be used to create artistic visuals.

 Solution: Florida's controversial Stand Your Ground law inspired this project and the script used to write it.
 Images of the victims, whose killers used the law as their defense, were glitched using a script that combined the victims' age at their time of death and text from the Stand Your Ground law.